AnyLog-co/documentation/streaming conditions.md

 Streaming conditions are conditions that are applied on streaming data in each node.
 Setting Streaming Conditions triggers alerts and processes based on data values streamed into the nodes.

-The streaming Conditions functionality allows to do the following:
+The Streaming Conditions functionality allows to do the following:
 * Declare conditions to evaluate data ingested in the node and trigger a process if the conditions are satisfied
 * View the declared conditions on each node
 * Remove conditions